Svessinn/Test-Bot/readme.md

 ## Event Logging

-The bot logs various events such as `guildMemberAdd`, `guildMemberRemove`, `messageCreate`, etc. Event handlers are located in the `src/events/` directory.
+The bot logs various events such as `guildMemberAdd`, `guildMemberRemove`, `messageDelete`, etc. Event handlers are located in the `src/events/` directory.

 ## Sharding